 Do not wait to learn more about getting your record expunged or sealed.
 If you’ve been convicted of a minor or nonviolent crime, it may be possible to put the entire mess behind you and move on with a clean slate.
-To speak with an experienced Decatur attorney about your options, contact Andrew R. Lynch, P.C. at (404) 373-7735.
+To speak with an experienced Decatur attorney about your options, contact The Lynch Law Group at (404) 373-7735.

 How to Find the Best Decatur Attorney for Your Situation

 Every criminal defense is different and your situation requires personalized assistance.
 When you need a criminal defense lawyer, how do you know who to call?
 Here are some ideas to find the best Decatur attorney for your situation.